gvwilson/thirdbit/_posts/2019/04/2019-04-10-what-docs-and-when.md

     and a lot of people learn from them, but only once they know enough to ask a meaningful question and recognize a useful answer.

+7. Finally, a *report* is something that presents and justifies a specific conclusion, such as, "Teenage vaping is up 22% which is going to impact healthcare costs starting in 2025," or, "Project Spartnubble is going to deliver three months late because reasons."
+    A report is a kind of lesson,
+    since it explains what and why,
+    but most people don't think of reports that way.

 This list doesn't encompass everything, but I think most of what's not here can fit into it or be explained in terms of it: